urad-online/paro/README.md

       2. Project ID   - name of the input : 'projekt'
       3. List of plus votes  - name of the input : 'plusa',
       4. List of minus votes - name of the input : 'minusa'
-      5. Timestamp when voting started - name of the input : 'hlasovani_konec'
+      5. Timestamp when voting started - name of the input : 'hlasovani_zacatek'
-      6. Timestamp when voting ended   - name of the input : 'hlasovani_zacatek'
       Name if inputs can be changes in const INPUTS_FORM_VOTE in header of paro.php file.
   2. Use value "saveVotes" in the callback function definition in the form. see   add_filter('jet-engine-booking/filter/saveVotes', "prvt_saveVotes", 10, 4);